dutzi/dutzi.github.io/content/blog/building-firebase-functions-declarations/index.md

 Where `response` will be typed to be whatever `myFunction` returns, and `data` will be type checked, making sure you provide the right type.

-## How it works
+## How Does It Work

-When creating Firebase Function you'd normally create an index file which imports all function and exports them.
+When creating Firebase Functions you'd normally create an index file which imports all function and exports them.
 This is the entry point for Firebase Functions.

 Each function module usually looks something like: